FELONY DRUG POSSESSION CHARGES | DRUG LAWYER FORT WORTH | COLLEYVILLE | TEXAS

 FELONY DRUG ATTORNEY | FORT WORTH DRUG LAWYER

 If you have been arrested on a felony drug possession charge (marijuana, pills, methamphetamine, heroin, cocaine, THC, HGH, etc.) in Fort Worth, Tarrant County, TX, then you need an experienced drug attorneys to help.
 Our criminal lawyers are all former prosecutors.
-Drug Attorney Bryan Hoeller is a former prosecutor in Tarrant and Dallas County, Texas.
-Colin McLaughlin is a former prosecutor in Tarrant and Harris County, Texas and is Board Certified in Criminal Law.
-Lindsay Truly is a former prosecutor in Tarrant County.
+Drug Attorney Bryan Hoeller is a former prosecutor in Tarrant and Dallas County, Texas and has tried 75 jury trials, from DWI to Capital Murder.
+He was named by Thomson Reuters as a Super Lawyers Rising Star in 2018 and 2019.
+Colin McLaughlin is a former prosecutor in Tarrant and Harris County, Texas and is Board Certified in Criminal Law by the Texas Board of Legal Specialization.
+Lindsay Truly and Dustin Trammel are also both former prosecutors in Tarrant County and have extensive experience handling drug charges.
 Our lawyers have tried over 200 combined criminal jury trials and have handled thousands of drug charges.
-Our goal at Hoeller Mclaughlin PLLC is to offer the best defense on the toughest drug possession charges and drug delivery charges.
+Our goal at Hoeller Mclaughlin PLLC is to offer a strategic, tailored approach on the toughest drug possession charges and drug delivery charges.

 FEDERAL STATE AND FEDERAL DRUG CHARGES WE DEFEND: